 A work-related injury can disrupt your life.
 It can take a financial toll if you cannot work; it can cause frustration for your family; it can result in a great deal of physical and mental suffering for you.
 While workers’ compensation benefits may not remedy all these issues, they can provide vital support during a difficult time.

-Thus, learning that your employer or insurance has denied your claim can be devastating.
+Thus, learning that your employer or an insurance carrier has denied your claim can be devastating.
 However, in this situation, it is crucial not to lose hope.
 You have options and may still be able to collect these valuable benefits.

 Understanding the reason for the denial

-Pursuing an appeal
+Pursuing an Claim